 ES 212: Atlas of Maine

 The Atlas of Maine 2011 was developed by students in ES212: Introduction to GIS and Remote Sensing.
-This course is a comprehensive theoretical and practical introduction to the fundamental principles of geographic information systems and remote sensing digital image processing taught by Philip Nyhus, Assistant Professor of Environmental Studies at Colby College.
+This course is a comprehensive theoretical and practical introduction to the fundamental principles of geographic information systems and remote sensing digital image processing taught by Philip Nyhus, Associate Professor of Environmental Studies at Colby College.
 For acknowledgements click here.

 The Atlas of Maine was the first of two projects completed by the students.
 The Atlas emphasized “visual GIS.”
 The goal of this project was to develop a series of visually striking maps illustrating Maine’s unique natural and human resources.
 Full-scale posters were developed and presented at the annual Colby Undergraduate Research Symposium.